SurrealNumber/CoreTitleInheritance/readme.txt

 Debug
 Code cleanup
 Documentation for users (mod page/post etc)
-Check to see if localization for over core limit alert is indeed duplicated and keep favorite version Look into whether head of faith should be a special title.
+Check to see if localization for over core limit alert is indeed duplicated and keep favorite version <- they are in fact duplicated.
+Assume duplicated version came from seeing an error and not seeing differently named localization.
+Look into whether head of faith should be a special title.